Jack Harrison (footballer, born 1996): Leeds United

-2018–19 season
+2018–2021: On loan

-After taking part in Manchester City's pre-season tour of the United States, on 30 July 2018, Harrison signed for Championship side Leeds United on a season-long loan.
+After taking part in Manchester City's pre-season tour of the United States, on 30 July 2018, Harrison signed for Championship club Leeds United on a season-long loan.
 He made his debut for Leeds in the opening game of the season on 5 August, as a substitute against his hometown club Stoke City at Elland Road in a 3–1 win.
 Nine days later, he made his first start in an EFL Cup match against Bolton Wanderers.
 Harrison made his first start in the League for Leeds on 31 August, coming into the starting lineup for the injured Pablo Hernández in a 0–0 draw against Middlesbrough.
 On 15 September, he scored his first goal for the club, an 89th-minute equaliser in the 1–1 draw against Millwall.

 He scored his second goal of the season on 11 January 2019 against his former New York teammate Frank Lampard's side Derby County in a 2–0 victory.
-In his 100th professional fixture, Harrison scored the winner in a 1–0 win (his fourth goal for 2018/19) over Sheffield Wednesday at Elland Road, the second game of the season in which he claimed the match-winner.
+In his 100th professional fixture, Harrison scored the winner in a 1–0 win over Sheffield Wednesday at Elland Road, the second game of the season in which he claimed the match-winner.

-During the 2018–19 Leeds United F.C. season, Harrison played 42 games in all competitions, scoring four goals.
-Leeds finished the regular season in third place having dropping out of the automatic promotion places with three games left after a defeat to Wigan Athletic on 19 April, Leeds qualified for the playoffs versus sixth-placed Derby County.
-Harrison started in both legs and gained an assist for Kemar Roofe's goal as Leeds won the first leg of the playoffs in a 1–0 win at Pride Park, to bring into a 1–0 aggregate lead into the home leg at Elland Road.
-However, Leeds lost 4–2 in the second leg in an encounter with Leeds down to 10 men after Gaetano Berardi was sent-off, the loss saw Derby progress 4–3 on aggregate to the final against Aston Villa.
+During the 2018–19 season, Harrison played 42 games in all competitions, scoring four goals.
+Leeds finished the regular season in third place having dropping out of the automatic promotion places with three games left after a defeat to Wigan Athletic on 19 April, Leeds qualified for the playoffs against sixth-placed Derby.
+Harrison started in both legs and gained an assist for Kemar Roofe's goal as Leeds won the first leg of the playoffs in a 1–0 win at Pride Park, to bring a 1–0 aggregate lead into the home leg at Elland Road.
+Leeds lost 4–2 in the second leg, which saw Derby progress 4–3 on aggregate to the final against Aston Villa.